Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 This is like asking, “Why does Europe or India have so many languages?”

-Because of China’s vast area, population, old surviving civilization, several ethnic groups, and highest number of neighbors, it is natural to have many languages.
+Given China’s vast territory, large population, ancient surviving civilization, diverse ethnic groups, and the highest number of neighbors, it is natural that it has many languages.

 The country’s demographics comprise 56 officially acknowledged ethnic groups and dozens of unrecognized minority racial groups.
-All have played a vital role in developing the various languages spoken in China.
+All have played a vital role in the development of the various languages spoken in China.

-Han ethnicity makes up roughly 92% of the population but has many subgroups.
-Depending on their location, history, and native place, Han people speak distinct Chinese language varieties.
+Han ethnicity accounts for roughly 92% of the population but comprises many subgroups.
+Depending on their location, history, and place of origin, Han people speak distinct Chinese language varieties.

-All ethnic groups are distinct from one another, even in a minor sense, compared to the world outside.
+All ethnic groups are distinct from one another, even in minor respects, compared with the world outside.

-China shares borders with 14 nations, 2 autonomous regions—Macau and Hong Kong—and maritime borders with a few more countries, such as Japan and South Korea.
+China shares land borders with 14 nations, two autonomous regions—Macau and Hong Kong—and maritime borders with several additional countries, including Japan and South Korea.

-But in the past, with no border like today, it was a confluence point for many great cultures, which led to interactions and migrations.
+However, before today’s borders, it was a confluence of many great cultures, leading to interactions and migrations.

 As a result, many languages from other families are present in today’s China.
-E.g., Kra–Dai, Turkic, Mongolic, Tungusic, Austroasiatic, etc. This influenced the growth of many language groups and races, particularly near current border regions.
+E.g., Kra–Dai, Turkic, Mongolic, Tungusic, Austroasiatic, etc. This influenced the growth of many language groups and races, particularly in regions near current borders.

-While most people believe China is a homogenous country in terms of its language.
-That is not the case, as seen above from its vast ethnic diversity.
+Most people believe China is a homogeneous country in terms of its language.
+That is not the case, as evidenced by its vast ethnic diversity, as shown above.

 With these immense varieties, there is bound to be contrast!
 The variations between languages, accents, and dialects are controversial yet too tempting to ignore.